Immunotherapy for Allergies

 Once the strongest dosage is reached, the injections are usually given once a month to control your symptoms.
 At this point, you have decreased your sensitivity to the allergens and reached your maintenance level, which requires fewer shots to keep up your tolerance.

 Through immunotherapy, symptoms usually improve in 6 months to a year.
 Rush or cluster immunotherapy may reduce this time significantly, if you are a candidate.
 If the treatment is effective, it usually continues for 3 to 5 years.
 After this time, most people have improved enough to no longer need injections.

 We know that family life doesn’t stop for treatment.
 To accommodate busy schedules, we have convenient early-morning, lunchtime, early-evening and Saturday morning shot hours.
 If you can’t make it in, we offer drops for treatment at home.
 Our clinics have free Wi-Fi and we’ve set up a private children’s area with TVs, movies, books and toys to make everyone feel at home.

-Rush immunotherapy greatly reduces treatment time, often by about half.
-Usually, it begins with a day-long treatment where you receive increasingly larger doses of your allergen under constant supervision of our trained staff.
-Because of its intensity, this treatment isn’t a fit for patients with strong reactions to allergy tests or certain medical conditions.
+Rush and cluster immunotherapy are two options that greatly reduce the initial stage of treatment time from 30 weeks to 8-15 weeks.
+Rush begins with a day-long treatment where you receive increasingly larger doses of your allergen under constant supervision of our trained staff.
+Cluster involves weekly 2.5 hour appointments with injections every thirty minutes.
+Because the added intensity, these options aren’t a fit for patients with strong reactions to allergy tests or certain medical conditions.

 Frequently Asked Questions About Immunotherapy And Allergy Shots